fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 _Released 10/13/22_

-- **Enhancement** Require the use of IMDSv2 on Fusebit monitoring infrastructure for improved security.
+- **Enhancement** Require the use of IMDSv2 on function-API and the Fusebit monitoring infrastructure for improved security.

 ## Version 1.39.9